tlikonen/wcheck-mode/README.md

 Install
 -------

-Put `wcheck-mode.el` file to some directory in your Emacs's `load-path` and add the following lines to Emacs's initialization file (`~/.emacs`):
+You can install Wcheck mode through [Marmalade][] package archive.
+It's the preferred way to install official releases.
+Alternatively you can put `wcheck-mode.el` file to some directory in your Emacs's `load-path` and add the following lines to Emacs's initialization file (`~/.emacs`):

     (autoload 'wcheck-mode "wcheck-mode"